hcoles/pitest-site/quickstart/commandline.markdown

 ## Examples

-### Mutate all classes in package example.foo (and sub pacakges) in two threads potentially using any test on class path but do not mutate hashCode or equals methods
+### Mutate all classes in package example.foo (and sub packages) in two threads potentially using any test on class path but do not mutate hashCode or equals methods

 ```
 java -cp <your classpath> \